vijaysbhat/dojo/system_design.md

 #### Instagram
 * photos stored as blobs on S3 and replicated to CDNs
   * storing photos in a file system is suboptimal due to high amount of redundant metadata
+  * use CDNs for popular / high traffic content
   * Facebook Haystack paper
 * distributed id generation
   * autoincrement makes sharding impossible